smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 - Selectors: Bind the user plane to APN, TAC, etc. in the control plane, so that UEs can be assigned to a particular user plane (PGW-U and/or SGW-U) at the time of connection establishment.

-- Entitlements: Allow further level of control in the gateway selection for UEs at EPC Control plane through IMSIs.
-It is recommended to use some level of indirect reference of IMSIs (proprietary to the operator network) to identify UEs, rather than to use IMSI itself.
+- Entitlements: Allow further level of control in the gateway selection for UEs at EPC Control plane through IMSI's.
+It is recommended to use some level of indirect reference of IMSI's (proprietary to the operator network) to identify UEs, rather than to use IMSI itself.

-Further informaton on the OpenNESS implementation can be found in [OpenNESS_EPC]
+Further information on the OpenNESS implementation can be found in [OpenNESS_EPC]

 The S1-based approach for MEC can be addressed as “bump-in-the-wire” implementation whereby all uplink traffic on S1 is intercepted and inspected, some traffic is diverted towards the MEC platform, while the rest of it is re-injected on S1 in the uplink.
 S1-based approach is currently not in the scope of OpenNESS functionality

 # Summary

 This white paper describes an investigation of how the OpenNESS support for LTE CUPS based edge platform can be integrated with an 5G NSA network Option-3x.
 Further validation of the OpenNESS support for 5G NSA can be carried out with commercial 5G NSA partners.

 # References